-The successful claimant of a monetary claim can launch debt collection proceedings under DEBA, which also allows for attachment proceedings depending on the circumstances.
+The successful claimant of a monetary claim can launch debt collection proceedings under the DEBA, which also allows for attachment proceedings depending on the circumstances (see guestion 11).

-For a non-monetary claim, if the judgment provides for an obligation to act, to refrain from acting or to tolerate something, the successful claimant may request the court for execution measures.
+For a non-monetary claim, if the judgment provides for an obligation to act, to refrain from acting or to tolerate something, the successful claimant may request the court for execution measures as set out in question 12.
 If the judgment relates to a declaration of intent, the enforceable decision takes the place of the declaration.
 If the declaration concerns a public register, such as the land register or the commercial register, the court making the decision must issue the required instructions to the registrar (article 344 of the SCCP).